FlaviusBelisarius/StarWars/README.md

 An automatically running game based on Dijkstra Algorithm.

 ### Author
-Justinian Nie & Hanzhang Wu
+Flavius Belisarius(Of course it is a fake name) & Hanzhang Wu
 Completed on December 6, 2018

 ### Summary